 - Causing an accident

-Reckless driving can have an adverse impact on both your wallet and freedom.
-Reckless driving is considered a Class 1 misdemeanor and carries a fine of up to $2,500, a jail sentence of up to 12 months and loss of your driver's license for up to 6 months.
-When you receive a reckless driving summons, you may wish to simply appear in court, pay it off and move on.
-However, doing so will be the equivalent of pleading guilty, and you will be convicted of a misdemeanor that will appear on your DMV record for 11 years.
-It is imperative that you consult with an experienced reckless driving attorney who knows how to best defend against this charge.
+To be more specific, reckless driving is considered a Class 1 misdemeanor and carries a fine of up to $2,500, and or a jail sentence of up to 12 months with the possible loss of your driver's license for up to 6 months.
+When you receive a reckless driving summons, you may decide to simply appear in court, pay it off and move on.
+However, doing so will result in you being convicted of a Class 1 Misdemeanor that will appear on your DMV record for 11 years.
+Criminal records can prevent you from being able to rent a home, get a job, get into college, join the military, and cause a variety of other obstacles in your life.
+This is why it is imperative that you consult with an experienced Fairfax reckless driving attorney who knows how to defend against this charge.
+To find out more about your rights, get in touch with Kassabian & Kassabian, P.L.C. at (703) 750-3622 or contact us here.

 - Radar calibration challenges